-© 2010-2021 by Fine Arts of the Southwest, Inc. All rights reserved.
+© 2010-2022 by Fine Arts of the Southwest, Inc. All rights reserved.

 Unauthorized reproduction or use is strictly prohibited by law.

 A wonderful and charming Navajo pictorial

-The art on this weaving is just fabulous, particularly the portrayal of the famous "Round Rock" itself, the way the different-colored horses framing each side of the weaving are precisely rendered in graceful two-dimensional profile, the stock tank filled with water in between the horses and the beautifully-depicted light green sagebrush plants dotting the red rock landscape.
+The art on this weaving is just fabulous, particularly the portrayal of the famous "Round Rock" redrock formation itself, the slightly flat perspective manner in which the two different-colored opposing horses framing each side of the weaving are precisely rendered in graceful two-dimensional profile, the stock tank filled with water in between the horses and the beautifully-depicted light green sagebrush plants dotting the red rock landscape.

-As befits this wonderful piece, the weaving’s provenance is also quite interesting as well.
-The weaving has a round paper hanging tag attached to the upper left corner with various written codes and prices on the back and a description on the front stating that the piece was formerly part of the Al Packard Collection of Santa Fe, NM, which is a very prestigious and well-known old Southwestern collection.
-Alton (Al) Packard (1930-2005) and his parents, Frank and Marie Packard, formerly operated one of Santa Fe’s best known and most beloved Indian Trading posts and galleries, “Packard’s on the Plaza”, beginning in 1944 on the corner
+As befits this wonderful piece, the weaving’s provenance is also quite wonderful as well.
+The weaving has a round paper hanging tag attached to the upper left corner with various old written Indian Trader’s codes and prices on the back and a description on the front stating that the piece was formerly part of the Al Packard Collection of Santa Fe, NM, which was an extremely prestigious and well-known old Southwestern collection.
+Alton (Al) Packard (1930-2005) and his parents, Frank and Marie Packard, formerly operated one of Santa Fe’s best known and most beloved Indian Trading posts and galleries, “Packard’s Chaparral Trading Post”, beginning in 1944 on the corner